propower1712/MeetAssist/README.md

 - **OpenAI GPT (with function calling)**: Core engine for processing user input and automating tasks.
 - **SQL**: Used to manage users and meeting data.
 - **Python**: Main programming language for backend logic.
+- **Streamlit**: The web application technology for fast deployment of Data Science projects.
 - **AWS**: Terraform scripts using several AWS services.